Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Severe mechanical back pain: pain that seems to come from movement or loading of the spine.

+I do not treat the word “retrolisthesis” in isolation — I treat the patient’s symptoms, exam, and whole imaging picture.
 The finding matters most when it is paired with nerve compression, instability, or symptoms that match the level.

 Can Retrolisthesis Cause Pain?

-MRI findings and pain do not match perfectly.
-Some people have major-looking MRI findings with little pain.
-Others have significant pain with more mild findings.
+It can be related to pain, but it is not always the cause.
+MRI findings and pain do not match perfectly: some people have major-looking findings with little pain, while others have significant pain with milder findings.

 Retrolisthesis and back pain

-A motion segment means two vertebrae, the disc between them, and the joints around them.
+Retrolisthesis can be associated with back pain, especially when it is part of a degenerative motion segment — two vertebrae, the disc between them, and the joints around them.
 If the disc is worn, the facet joints are arthritic, and the level moves poorly, that area may contribute to back pain.
+But MRI alone cannot prove retrolisthesis is the exact pain generator (the structure actually causing pain).

 Retrolisthesis and leg pain or sciatica

-Sciatica means pain that travels down the leg from irritation of a spinal nerve.
-Radiculopathy means symptoms from an irritated or compressed nerve root.
-A nerve root is the part of a nerve as it leaves the spine.
+Sciatica is pain that travels down the leg from irritation of a spinal nerve; radiculopathy means symptoms from an irritated or compressed nerve root (the part of a nerve as it leaves the spine).
+Retrolisthesis itself does not “pinch a nerve” simply by existing.
+It may contribute to nerve crowding if it occurs with other findings, such as:

 - Disc bulge